ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 Tuning a Flybar Equipped Head
 =============================

+The setup of a helicopter with flybar equipped head does not require the :ref:`H_FLYBAR_MODE<H_FLYBAR_MODE>` set to flybar mode.
+This parameter only affects the ACRO flight mode.
+Unless there is a reason passthrough provided by the flybar setting in ACRO mode is needed, then it is recommended that :ref:`H_FLYBAR_MODE<H_FLYBAR_MODE>` is left at its default of no flybar.
+If you choose to use the flybar mode then the FF gain is set as described below.
+Otherwise the FF is tuned just like an flybarless head.

+..
+Note:: For flybar heads, the flybar is a mechanical version of the rate PID loop.
+So flybar is tuned using only FF in pitch and roll.
+The rate D and P gains are left set to zero for flybar.
+I-gain, IMAX, and ILMI are tuned just like FBL.

 With a flybar head, where the linkage rate is normally lower, it is recommended to start with 0.22 FF for both pitch and roll and you will likely have to go higher with FF.
 But for a flybarless head, FF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
 With all helicopters, the FF gain compensates for differences in servo and linkage speed.

-**Note on Tuning Flybar Helicopers** - for flybar heads the flybar is a mechanical version of the rate PID loop.
-So flybar is tuned using only FF in pitch and roll.
-The rate D and P gains mentioned in the next topic below are left set to zero for flybar.
-I-gain, IMAX, and ILMI are tuned just like FBL.
 Below is a plot of beginning a tune on a flybar helicopter using the starting setting of :ref:`ATC_RAT_RLL_VFF<ATC_RAT_RLL_VFF>` = 0.22.
 The graph shows the aircraft's response to the rate request of the attitude controller is low, meaning the FF value must be increased to achieve proper rate response.
-For all flybar helicopters be sure to set :ref:`H_FLYBAR_MODE<H_FLYBAR_MODE>` = 1

 .. image:: ../images/TradHeli_tuning_example3_1.png
    :target: ../_images/TradHeli_tuning_example3_1.png